 IX.
-PUBLIC DEMONSTRATION RESPONSES IN 2023
+PUBLIC DEMONSTRATION RESPONSES

-The Auditor reviewed the OPD's responses to two public demonstration events in the first six months of 2024.
+The Auditor reviewed the OPD's responses to two public demonstration events in 2024.
 The Auditor found that the Department's crowd management plans and responses were consistent with the Department's First Amendment Assemblies and Crowd Management Policy and there were not any indications of bias.